Froxlor/Documentation/general/migration-guide/true-migrate.md

 If you were using non-default packages, such as custom PHP versions or another database server, now it would be the time to add the necessary repositories and install the packages accordingly.

 Consult the [installation guide](../installation/) to see the current system requirements and how to install Froxlor.
-Follow your prefered installation guide up to the point where you create the privileged database user.
+Follow your preferred installation guide up to the point where you create the privileged database user.
 Use the same username and password that you also used on your old server.

 ### Prepare and import databases
 On the old server, we created a dump of all databases.
 Now it's time to create them anew.
 For that, head over to the folder that includes your *.sql dumps and create a new file, call it `create-db.sh` and give it execution permissions.
 Its contents should be: